 I came across with Keith Arnatt few years ago and I realised that in 2018 it is going to take the 10th anniversary of his dead and in 2019 it is going to be the 40th anniversary of the conclusion of his famous project “Walking the Dog”.
 For these two reasons (and because I also like to walk with my dog) I decided to undertake this work as a homage to what he did.

-My project consists in self-publishing a photobook with 50 portraits of people with their dogs (or 50 dogs with their humans, depending on how you look at).
+My project have consisted in self-publishing a photobook with 50 portraits of people with their dogs (or 50 dogs with their humans, depending on how you look at).
 It is an analog photography work in black and white taked in the town where I live: La Roca del Vallès.
 The camera I have used is a Rolleiflex T loaded with Ilford HP5+ 120 film.
-The negatives have been scanned with an Epson V800 in order to be able to make the print.
+The negatives were devolped with Adox Atomal.
+Afterwards, they have been scanned with an Epson V800 in order to be able to make the book printing.

 Images pretend to have the same characteristics as Arnatt's photographs: